smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * 4b → snycs/all the above with or w/o fps cap (gsync range) (recommended for most games and use 1 → for competitive)
 * 5 → snycs/all the above with fps cap for LFC(Low Framerate Compensation)
 #
-* gsnyc helps if a games fps is unstable and fluctuates around 70-111 fps because 111 fps as the lowest fluctiation would be harder to notice
+* gsync helps if a games fps is unstable and fluctuate (because what even is optimization anymore 60fps is slow motion, 111fps or 9ms should be the standard lowest 0% lows at least)
 * latency is: Input → Game logic → GPU → Display → Your eyes
 * blur busters recommend force on vsync in NvCpl so when sync goes below or above monitor supported gsync hz it will still only show synced frames (test this may help LFC)
-* ULMB2 backlight strobing on some monitors with gsnyc (ULMB1 killed brightness, ULMB2 is just the best IPS tech use it if you have it)
+* ULMB2 backlight strobing on some monitors with gsync (ULMB1 killed brightness, ULMB2 was just the best IPS tech use it if you have it)
+* Pulsar with new gsync modules seem to be the best stuff out rn
 * DyAc(1/2) fastest TN panel stuff
 #
 * find stable frame times:
-* find your lowest fluctuation fps(or 1% lows) during high intensity multiplayer or heavy rpg game ect and set fps cap there or just rely on gsnyc
+* find your lowest fluctuation fps(or 1% lows) during high intensity multiplayer or heavy rpg game ect and set fps cap there or just rely on gsync
 * dont go lower than 130 fps cap with framegens or you will start to notice it (some might be fine with that)
 #
 * your goal should be to have no more than 9ms latency in your frame times